top of page

-To improve your bottom line, it’s not just the insurance companies you’ll need to follow up with for payment; you have to stay on top of your patient statements too, too.
+To improve your bottom line, it’s not just the insurance companies you’ll need to follow up with for payment; you have to stay on top of your patient's balances too.

 Create a Timely Collections Process

-You need to check patient balances regularly and follow up in a timely manner with every patient.
+Check patient balances regularly and follow up in a timely manner with every patient.
 For instance, you may send notices the first Friday of every month via mail.
 You might call the patient after a month or two of no payment.
-You should also decide when you send patients to collections; how many notices will you send first?
+You should also decide when to send patients to collections; how many notices will you send first?
 However you choose to contact patients, be consistent with your process and always stick to your schedule.

 Help Patients Understand Bills